slackner/libtvg/docs/load-tvg.md

 For `*.graph` files the format must be as follows (placeholders replaced by actual values, of course).
-If the source dataset uses a different file format, it will be necessary to perform conversion prior to loading with libtvg.
+If the source dataset uses a different file format, it will be necessary to perform conversion prior to loading with libTVG.

 ```
 # Lines starting with '#' are ignored